So what is a Swimspa?

 Many of the swimspas we sell are bought primarily for the exercise possibilities and health considerations.
 As we all know swimming is one of the best forms of exercise not only because it exercises the whole body but also because it is a very flexible way of exercising.
 Hydrotherapy is used in many forms of physiotherapy because it can be so easily tailored to the specific needs of each person.

 Water – especially warm water – is a safe, ideal medium for relieving arthritis pain and stiffness, for example.
 Programs based on water immersion not only relieve stiff joints and associated pain, but keeps them moving, increasing their range of motion and maintaining or building muscle strength.
 Moderate physical activity can improve your health without hurting your joints and when that activity takes place in the inviting environment of warm water, any excess strain on your joints and muscles is greatly reduced.
-If you would like more information about health benefits from using a swimspa please click on the "Health Benefits" icon at the top of the page.
+If you would like more information about health benefits from using a swimspa please click on the "Health Benefits" icon at the top of our webpage.